victormakcy/tweet-finder/README.md

 Setup
 ============

 1. I have removed my personal Twitter api key and seceret.
-To get your own create an application at https://dev.twitter.com/apps
+To get your own, create an application at https://dev.twitter.com/apps
 2. Install the dependencies: `npm install`

 Running